amartincolby/Rust-Quick-Guide/README.md

     let possible_result = generate_result();

-    /* The value of enums like Option and Result will become apparent in a later section on "Pattern Matching". */
+    /* The value of enums like Option and Result will become apparent shortly in the section on "Pattern Matching". */

+    /*** panic! ***/

+    /* While most errors will be handled with Results or Options, there are always scenarios where the failure should be terminal.
+For this situations, Rust has `panic!()`. panic is a macro that, when called, terminates the process in which it is called and "unwinds" its stack.
+Basically, everything in scope is destroyed and memory is freed.
+Since a panic exists the control flow of the program, the reason for the panic is likely unique, and thus the only information required by the compiler is a string.
+The key thing to remember is that if a function panics, the function that called the panic will also unwind. */

+    fn panics() -> i32 {
+        panic!("I panicked!")
+    }

+    fn is_relaxed() -> i32 {
+        42
+    }

+    fn maybe_panic() {
+        println!("I'm looking for an answer");
+        let what_im_looking_for = if rand::random() {
+            panics()
+        } else {
+            is_relaxed()
+        };
+        println!("I found what I'm looking for.
+It's {what_im_looking_for}") }

+    maybe_panic();

     /*----------------------------------------------